Gatsby SEO Component

 import React from "react"import Helmet from "react-helmet"const DefaultMeta = ({ title, description, language, url }) => {const lang = language.replace(`_`, `-`)return (<Helmet><html lang={lang} /><title>{title}</title><meta name="description" content={description} /><link rel="canonical" href={url} /></Helmet>)}export default DefaultMeta

-component takes your HTML tags and renders them inside of the head
+The Helmet component takes your HTML tags and renders them inside of the head tag.

 is shared via Twitter, it will be expanded in an attractive summary card with a large image.